 \subsection{Structured Channel Pruning}

-Structured channel pruning offers much more significant acceleration of the model.
+Structured channel pruning \cite{gao2018dynamic, chen2020storage, gao2024bilevelpruning, ning2020dsa, liu2022evolving, pei2022neural} offers much more significant acceleration of the model.
 The primary focus of structured channel pruning lies in removing whole channels, providing considerable gain during deployment, especially in hardware environments.
-There are methods to do structure pruning according to select the trainable channels. \cite{Luo2018AutoPrunerAE} select the target channels based on the importance score of neurons. \cite{liu2017learning} conduct channel pruning with regularization by scaling factors over Batchnorm (BN) layer. \cite{Ding2019CentripetalSF} generate target filters/channels for slimming down models, while \cite{Zhang2021CarryingOC} choose the channels contributing more to the network output.
+There are methods to do structure pruning by selecting the trainable channels. \cite{Luo2018AutoPrunerAE} select the target channels based on the importance score of neurons. \cite{liu2017learning} conduct channel pruning with regularization by scaling factors over Batchnorm (BN) layer. \cite{Ding2019CentripetalSF} generates target filters/channels for slimming down models, while \cite{Zhang2021CarryingOC} chooses the channels contributing more to the network output.

 Recent advancements further introduce diverse strategies for evaluating channel importance.
 Kullback-Leibler (KL) divergence-based methods \cite{Luo2019NeuralNP} quantify the channel information loss between the original and pruned networks by measuring the statistical distance between their output distributions.
 Simulated annealing-based approaches \cite{Nayman2019XNASNA} adapt the classical annealing-based optimization algorithm to the channel pruning context.
 Importance sampling techniques \cite{Baykal2019SiPPingNN} leverage statistical sampling theory to estimate channel importance efficiently.